idmjky/kaiyi/content/publication/jiang-2024-rapid/index.md

 ---
-title: Rapid in silico directed evolution by a protein language model with EVOLVEpro
+title: Rapid in silico directed evolution by a protein language model with EVOLVEpro [Science]
 authors:
 - Kaiyi Jiang
 - Zhaoqing Yan